Mikhail Sheremet: Biography

-Mikhail Sheremet was born on 23 May 1971.
+Mikhail Sheremet was born on 23 May 1971 in Dzhankoy, which was then part of the Crimean Oblast of the Ukrainian Soviet Socialist Republic.
+From 1988 to 1989, he worked at the Dzhankoi Machine-building Plant as an apprentice turner.
 In 1993, he received a higher military education, graduating from the Simferopol Higher Military-Political Construction School.

-In 1995, he graduated from the retraining specialty "Financier" at the International Institute of Management, Business and Law of the International Academy of Sciences of San Marino (the institute was located in the city of Slavyansk, Ukraine, closed in 1996).
+In 1995, he graduated from the retraining specialty "Financier" at the International Institute of Management, Business and Law of the International Academy of Sciences of San Marino (the institute was located in the city of Sloviansk, Ukraine and closed in 1996).

-From 1988 to 1989, he worked at the Dzhankoy machine-building plant as an apprentice turner, turner.
-After graduating from a military school, he served in the Ukrainian army until 2002.
+After graduating from a military school, he served in the Ukrainian Army until 2002.
 After dismissal from military service from 2002 to 2004, he worked in the Simferopol branch of the producer of wine and vodka products "Soyuz-Victan Ltd." as a security officer.
 From 2004 to 2009, he worked at the Tavrida Corporation as Deputy President of the Corporation for Security and Safety.
 From May to October 2009 he worked at Monolit-Plus LLC as a deputy director.

-From 2009 to 2010, he worked in the open joint-stock company Simferopol Automobile Repair Plant named after Kuibyshev ”as Deputy Director for General Issues.

-From 2010 to 2014, he worked in the Ukrainian political party "Russian Unity", headed the Simferopol city organization of the party.
+From 2009 to 2010, he worked in the open joint-stock company I. M. Kuibyshev Simferopol Automobile Repair Plant as Deputy Director for General Issues.
+From 2010 to 2014, he worked in the Ukrainian pro-Russian political party "Russian Unity", leading the Simferopol city chapter of the party.

-In 2014, Sheremet was the commander of the people's militia of the Republic of Crimea.

-From 2014 to 2016, Sheremet worked in the Council of Ministers of Crimea, as he hold the position of Deputy Chairman, then promoted First Deputy Chairman of the Council of Ministers.
+In 2014, Sheremet collaborated with the Russian occupational forces and was the commander of the 'people's militia" of the breakaway Republic of Crimea.
+From 2014 to 2016, Sheremet worked in the Russian Council of Ministers of Crimea, as he hold the position of Deputy Chairman, then promoted First Deputy Chairman of the Council of Ministers.
+He was also sanctioned by the British government.

 In April 2014, he joined the United Russia party.

-In 2018, he underwent retraining at the Russian Academy of National Economy and Public Administration under the President of Russia.
+In 2018, he underwent retraining at the Russian Presidential Academy of National Economy and Public Administration.

+Following the Crocus City Hall attack in March 2024, Shreremet called for the introduction of a total ban on immigration until Russia finishes its "special military operation," as the Kremlin calls its invasion of Ukraine.
+According to Sheremet, any foreigner entering Russia could be suspected to be a terrorist or a saboteur.